dawiddoj/covidmap/README.md

 # *CovidMap Poland*

 ### **Project is using HTML5 + JavaScript only.**
-### **Site is also made fully in Polish.**
+### **Website is also made fully in Polish.**

-This webpage was made as a final project for a course named "Data communication and visualisation".
+This webpage was made as a final project for a course named "Data communication and visualization".
 Site structure contains three elements:
 * **map of Poland divided into provinces**
 * **data writing panel**